 A hybrid between business and social action, Kind Humankind works with disadvantaged countries to help improve lives – while at the same time giving you clothes that make you look good and (feel good).
-Our purpose is to provide consumers with fair-trade, environmentally-friendly, high quality, sensibly-priced, and intelligently-designed trans-seasonal garments whilst providing manufacturing transparency.
-Our production aims to minimise the damages caused by mass production to the environment as well as to promote socio-economic development, ultimately improving the lives of our garment manufacturing workers.
+Our purpose is to give you fair-trade, environmentally-friendly, high quality, sensibly-priced, trans-seasonal fashion whilst sharing manufacturing transparency.
+Our production aims to minimise the damages caused by mass production.

 At Kind Humankind, we believe that business and philanthropy shouldn’t stand at polar opposites.
-Instead of aiming for short-term profits strategies, we responsibly partner with the most reputable factories in countries with a need for investment and prosperous partnerships.
+Instead of aiming for short-term profits strategies, we responsibly partner with reputable factories in countries with great need for prosperous partnerships such as magical Nepal.
 We are genuinely involved in the manufacturing process in order to ensure our company’s values are being met.
 We believe in the creation of long-term value able to withstand the fast pace of fashion.

 MEET THE PEOPLE WHO MADE YOUR CLOTHES